01-edu/public/subjects/java/projects/travel-plan/audit/README.md

 ##### Assess code review and best practices.

-###### Is the code consistence and well structured, also do they follow naming convention in recent pull requests?
+###### Is the code consistence and well structured, also do they follow naming conventions in recent pull requests?

-###### Are all the used libraries supported and not deprecated and not having any depracted methods in use, in recent pull requests?
+###### Are all the used libraries supported and not deprecated and not having any deprecated methods in use, in recent pull requests?

-###### Are the security vulnerabilities found by sonar cube resolved in the pull requests ?
+###### Are the security vulnerabilities found by SonarQube resolved in the pull requests?

 #### Bonus

 ##### Documentation Quality

-###### +did the students provides a clear documentation about the application and the database?
+###### +Did the students provide clear documentation about the application and the database?

 ##### Kubernetes Incorporation

-###### +did the students Incorporate Kubernetes alongside Ansible to enhance service management, orchestration, and load balancing capabilities?
+###### +Did the students Incorporate Kubernetes alongside Ansible to enhance service management, orchestration, and load-balancing capabilities?

 ##### Additional Bonuses

-###### +did the student added any valuable bonuses and it works fine without any error
+###### +Did the student add any valuable bonuses and it works fine without any error